 IPS glow is an effect where off-angle images can appear brighter or slightly washed out.
 This is a characteristic of all IPS and IPS-like panels.
 When you first look at the monitor, you may feel like the corners or edges are washed out and think “that’s backlight bleed!”, but if you actually move your head and closely inspect the edges, you’ll see that the effect disappears entirely.
 This is IPS glow, and you can reduce or eliminate it by viewing your monitor as close to straight-on as possible and increasing your viewing distance slightly.
 No amount of returning the monitor to the manufacturer will make that effect go away, nor will buying a different IPS display – they’re all going to do this in one way or the other.

-OK, now that we’ve covered this, let’s go through my recommendations on the next page of this article:
+OK, now that we’ve covered this, let’s go through my recommendations: